rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 (see {{security-considerations-expand-xmd}}).
 Hashing this additional data means that the cost of computing b\_0 is higher than the cost of simply computing H(msg).
-In most settings this overhead is negligible, because the cost of evaluating H is much less than the other costs involved in hashing to a curve.
+In most settings, this overhead is negligible, because the cost of evaluating H is much less than the other costs involved in hashing to a curve.

 It is possible, however, to entirely avoid this overhead by taking advantage